Our development process is focused on high quality and development comfort. We use tools that are proven to be the best in class.

 docker you will need to run:

-docker-compose build docker-compose run --rm web python manage.py migrate docker-compose up
+docker compose run --rm web python manage.py migrate

 Running scripts inside docker¶

 As we have already mentioned inside the previous section

 docker compose run to run scripts inside docker.